 You don’t have to know everything to get started.

-I’ve worked with lots of people over the years that have felt like they must do things exactly right or they’ll fail.
+We’ve worked with lots of people over the years that have felt like they must do things exactly right or they’ll fail.
 But this simply isn’t the case.

 When it comes to your diet and lifestyle it’s always a work in progress, always!